From the Chair

 - Studio Courses – where the emphasis is on the collaborative group creation of digital games

-- Thesis – focus of the program’s second year, where you work alone or in groups on a project of your choosing
+- Thesis – the focus of the program’s second year, where students work alone or in groups on a project of their choosing

 - Play Labs – classes that take a deeper dive into the play of a particular game genre or designer’s work – such as indie tabletop RPGs or tournament Starcraft play

-- Electives – a wide range of classes that explore everything from Game Journalism to Games and Players (a class on the psychology and emotions of game play)
+- Electives – a wide range of classes that explore everything from games journalism the psychology and emotions of game play

 Your guide to the MFA

 Every student that is accepted into the program gets a copy of the NYU Game Center Student Guidebook.
-You can download it here and it’s a great introduction to the Game Center MFA program and culture.
+You can download a past version of that here for an introduction to the Game Center MFA program and culture.

 If you want even more details, check out the Game Center MFA FAQ which has answers to all of your burning questions.